 - Recurrent thoughts and/or verbalizing feelings about death and/or suicide

-What is Child Depression and is it Different than Sadness?
+What Is Child Depression and How Is It Different from Sadness?

 It is perfectly normal for even the happiest of children to occasionally become sad.
 However, there is a difference between the levels of depression and sadness.
 It is important to try and determine if your child is sad as a result of an environmental factor, such as the death of a pet or family member or if the child is a teenager, it may be related to a recent break-up.
 However, if your child seems sad all of the time and cannot seem to get over the sadness, refuses to go to school or play with friends and displays other symptoms such as problems with weight or sleeping, it may be that your child is experiencing depression.